-I'm a huge fan of wooden boxes.
-From Clementine orange boxes to vintage soda crates to wine boxes, and old tool boxes.
-There are many fabulous wooden boxes that can be found that are inexpensive or even free.
-I haunt yard sales, flea markets and second hand stores to find interesting boxes.
-I particularly like boxes with writing on them.
+From Clementine orange boxes to vintage soda crates to wine boxes and old tool boxes, there are many fabulous wooden boxes that can be found that are inexpensive or even free.

 Choose plants suitable to the depth and size of your wooden box.
-For shallow boxes, choose shallow rooted plants.
+For shallow boxes, choose shallow-rooted plants.
 Succulents are a great choice for shallow boxes.
-Also microgreens or most salad greens will do ok in a shallow box.
+Also, microgreens or most salad greens will do okay in a shallow box.

 After you have lined your box with plastic, fill it with potting soil and plant it like you would any container garden.

 It's a good idea to elevate your box with pot feet if you are going to keep it on a painted or wooden deck or patio.
 The wet wood can stain or create rot on a porous surface.
 There are all kinds of things you can use for pot feet, depending on your taste and the size of your box.

 Everything from coffee mugs to shot glasses can be used.
 Just make sure it is stable and waterproof.
 Make sure they are color-fast to avoid staining.